Wondering how to become a Pinterest Virtual Assistant and which Pinterest Virtual Assistant course will fast track your success?

 Thanks to Emily’s candid interview to share her experience on what is it like starting out.
 I am sure will be following her success as she continues her VA journey.

-If you are contemplating being a Pinterest VA yourself but not sure where to start, Megan’s VA Ninja course is one that pushed many including Emily over the starting line and fast-tracked the success.
+If you are thinking about becoming a Pinterest virtual assistant yourself but not sure where to start, Megan’s Pinterest Ninja course and VA Ninja course is one that pushed many including Emily over the starting line and fast-tracked the success.

-Here’s what you will learn from VA Ninja course:
+Here’s what you will learn from VA Ninja course (it is currently being updated, relaunch on March 15th, 2022):

 - What does a Pinterest VA do?